 Mary bit her lip as she watched Joseph slowly clean out an old manger he'd found in the back of the old stable they were in.
 Every so often his eyes would flicker up at her and he'd try and smile.
 But Mary knew that look.
 It was his 'fake' smile.
 When he really smiled it lit up his eyes and-

+"Oh!"
+Mary groaned as she rolled to her side.
+This wasn't how she had imagined Jesus' birth.
+She'd imagined her mother being there or at least a midwife.
+She'd imagined women singing and celebrating a new life.
 Would I have gotten that? she wondered as the pain lessened around her stomach.
 Very few of the women in the village of Nazareth even spoke to her anymore, since her baby stomach had started to show.
 Everyone was whispering about who the father was.
 Was Joseph the baby's true father?
 Or was Mary a whore?If only they knew!
 If only God would open their eyes!
 This is Messiah!
 I think even I forget that sometimes.
 When the angel had come to her, when he told her she would be mother of Messiah, she was shocked.
 She knew, of course, that it would require sacrifice.
 Her reputation, her family, maybe even Joseph.

 Mary smiled up at him as he came over and squeezed her hand.